ansible-collections/dellemc.os9/docs/roles.rst

 AAA role
 --------

-The `os9_aaa <https://github.com/ansible-collections/dellemc.os9/blob/master/roles/os9_aaa/README.md>`_ role facilitates the configuration of Authentication Authorization Acccounting (AAA).
+The `os9_aaa <https://github.com/ansible-collections/dellemc.os9/blob/master/roles/os9_aaa/README.md>`_ role facilitates the configuration of authentication, authorization, and acccounting (AAA).
 It supports the configuration of TACACS and RADIUS server and AAA.

 ACL role